 - A. Regularly Scheduled Meetings.
 The Board shall conduct at least two meetings each year at such time and place as determined by the Board.
 Meetings may be conducted in person, virtually, or a hybrid of in person and virtual. - B. Purpose.
 At such regularly scheduled meetings, the Board shall receive reports on: - 1.
-The operations of the Udall Foundation, and its progress towards meeting the statutory requirements mandated by Congress in 20 U.S.C. § 5603-§ 5609; - 2.
-The Udall Foundation's programs including: - a.
+The Udall Foundation's progress towards meeting the statutory requirements mandated by Congress in 20 U.S.C. § 5603-§ 5609, including: - a.
 Education Programs - Udall Undergraduate Scholarship - Native American Congressional Internship - Morris K. Udall and John S. McCain III Native American Graduate Fellowship in Tribal Policy - Stewart L. Udall Parks in Focus® Program - b.
 John S. McCain III National Center for Environmental Conflict Resolution - c.
-University of Arizona Partner Programs - Udall Center for Studies in Public Policy Environmental Policy Program - Udall Center for Studies in Public Policy Native Nations Institute for Leadership, Management, and Policy - The Morris K. Udall and Stewart L. Udall Repositories at The University of Arizona Libraries, Special Collections
+University of Arizona Partner Programs

-- 3. Finances and status of internal controls of the Morris K. Udall and Stewart L. Udall Foundation including the following: - a.
+- Udall Center for Studies in Public Policy Environmental Policy Program - Udall Center for Studies in Public Policy Native Nations Institute for Leadership, Management, and Policy - The Morris K. Udall and Stewart L. Udall Repositories in Special Collections at the University of Arizona Libraries - 2.
+Finances and status of internal controls of the Morris K. Udall and Stewart L. Udall Foundation including the following: - a.
 Morris K. Udall and Stewart L. Udall Trust Fund - b.
 Environmental Dispute Resolution Fund - c.
 Special Funds to hold, administer, and utilize grants, gifts, and donations - d.
-Data and Information Technology - 4.
-Such other business as may come before the Board.
+Data and Information Technology - 3.
+Such other business that may come before the Board, including Data and Information Technology.
+As necessary or appropriate, the Board may receive reports on other compliance topics of interest.
+The Board may request additional reports at any time.

-The Udall Center will provide an annual work plan to the Board of Trustees for its review and approval, to include the activities of the Udall Archives.
+The University of Arizona will provide an annual work plan to the Board of Trustees for its review and approval, to include the activities of the Udall Center for Studies in Public Policy and Special Collections at the University of Arizona Libraries.